Viewing Events

 Detail Panel (Right)⚓︎

-- Shows Selected Event (reason, timestamp) and Linked Event (e.g., Vehicle State Recorded).
+- Linked Event — Related event (e.g., Vehicle State Recorded)

-- Lists raw values such as Speed, Mileage, State of Charge or Fuel Level, Central Lock, Driving Enabled, Ignition, Doors Status, Onboard Voltage, GNSS Speed over Ground, Supply Voltage.
+- Raw values — Speed, Mileage, State of Charge or Fuel Level, Central Lock, Driving Enabled, Ignition, Doors Status, Onboard Voltage, GNSS Speed over Ground, Supply Voltage

-- Use Linked Commands to see commands sent within 5 minutes of the event.
+- Linked Commands — Commands sent within 5 minutes of the event

-- Check Initiated by to learn who/what triggered the action.
+- Initiated by — Who or what triggered the action

 Filter⚓︎